grig23/primetime.en/help/AccountIQ/general-usage-reports.md

 ![](assets/select-thresholds.png)

-## Devices per Week per Account {#devices-week-account}
+## Devices per week (or month) per Account {#devices-week-account}

-The **bar graph** gives you a glimpse of usage behavior in terms of how are the subscribers of your MVPDs using their devices to access content from your channel.
+The **bar graph** provides insights into usage behavior in terms of how the subscribers of your MVPDs are using their devices to access content from your channel.

 The x-axis plots Number of Accounts, and y-axis plots Number of Devices.
 Based on the threshold you set for number of devices per account, it marks the absolute number of subscriber accounts consuming content from specific number of devices in a week's duration.

 ![](assets/bar-gr-devices-w-acc.png)

-On selecting a bar (specific to number of devices), a label appears that gives information about the number of subscriber accounts (and the percentage out of total subscriber accounts in segment) that are streaming channel content using those many devices in a week.
+When hovering over a bar (specific to number of devices), a label appears that gives information about the number of subscriber accounts (and the percentage out of total subscriber accounts in segment) that are streaming channel content using those many devices in a week.

 The graph also marks the following:

 * A red line to mark the threshold you set.

-* A green line to mark the average of the number of different devices used by a subscriber account per week.
+* A green line to mark the average of the number of different devices used by a subscriber account per week (or month).

 You can compare the level of threshold with weekly average of number of different devices used by an account, to judge the level of sharing.